-- ➤ If an employee is scheduled to telecommute work remote (from their home) on the day that the campus closes due to inclement weather (or other), the employee will either be required to work that day or take the appropriate vacation/personal day if they do not work, unless the reason for closure is due to the College having a connectivity or computer issue making them unable to work. - ➤ For those employees that always telecommute work remote, campus closure does not affect their requirement to work.
-Employees that always work off-site or outside of the principal office remote (from their home) do not receive closure compensation, unless the reason for closure is due to the College having a connectivity or computer issue making them unable to work and they work full-time. - Employees that receive the benefit of being able to telecommute working remotely, do so with the understanding that they are responsible for the various connections which allow them to telecommute work remotely.
-If an employee that typically telecommutes works remote cannot do so due to problems with their own connections (weather related or other), the employee will be required to use any accrued shall request vacation/personal leave during the period while they cannot work to satisfy their normal workload shift.
+- If an employee is scheduled to telecommute on the day that the campus closes the employee will either be required to work that day or take the appropriate vacation/personal day if they do not work, unless the reason for closure is due to the College having a connectivity or computer issue making them unable to work. - For those employees that always telecommute, campus closure does not affect their requirement to work.
+Employees that always work off-site or outside of the principal office do not receive closure compensation, unless the reason for closure is due to the College having a connectivity or computer issue making them unable to work and they work full-time.

+Employees that receive the benefit of being able to telecommute, do so with the understanding that they are responsible for the various connections which allow them to telecommute.
+If an employee that typically telecommutes cannot do so due to problems with their own connections (weather related or other), the employee will be required to use any accrued vacation/personal leave during the period they cannot work to satisfy their normal workload shift.